hackapet-project/petsync-web/README.md

 </div>

-Welcome to PetSync Web!
-This is the web-based version of PetSync (temporary name), a comprehensive platform for animal shelter management.
+Welcome to RefuPet!
+This is the web-based part of the project, a comprehensive platform for animal shelter management.
 Built with React, Django, and Docker, this application provides a robust solution for managing animal shelter operations.

 # This is a WiP, and it's not even in alpha, so don't expect a lot.